Aiden0526/aiden0526.github.io/_pages/about.md

   - /about.html
 ---

 Hi, nice to meet you!
-I’m Xu Jundong, an incoming PhD Student at the CTIC Lab at the National University of Singapore (NUS), working under the supervision of Prof. [Mong-Li Lee](https://www.comp.nus.edu.sg/~leeml/) and Prof. [Wynne Hsu](https://www.comp.nus.edu.sg/~whsu/).
+I’m Xu Jundong, an incoming PhD Student at the National University of Singapore (NUS) CTIC lab, working under the supervision of Prof. [Mong-Li Lee](https://www.comp.nus.edu.sg/~leeml/) and Prof. [Wynne Hsu](https://www.comp.nus.edu.sg/~whsu/).
 I am also mentored by Dr. [Hao Fei](https://haofei.vip/).
 Previously, I earned a Master of Computing from NUS and a BSc from University College London (UCL).
 My research interests focus on AI reasoning, particularly in logical and symbolic reasoning.

 I enjoy collaborating and learning from diverse perspectives.
 Feel free to email me if you'd like to discuss research!